 BIC, Jotay: Acting Together Program, and Plataforma Internacional contra la Impunidad published a report analyzing the patterns and trends of human rights violations in three hydroelectric projects financed by the private arms of the World Bank Group (IFC) and the Inter-American Development Bank Group (IDB Invest) in Guatemala: (1) Canbalam in Santa Cruz Barillas (2011), (2) Santa Rita in Corbán (2012), and (3) the Ixquisis hydroelectric complex (2013), which includes the projects of Generadora San Mateo and Generadora San Andrés in the microregion of Ixquisis.
 Project affected communities of the three hydroelectric projects submitted complaints to the respective accountability mechanisms (Compliance Advisor Ombudsman - CAO - and the Independent Consultation and Investigation Mechanism - MICI) claiming a number of social and environmental harms and impacts, as well as human rights violations.

-The report details the environmental and social harms identified by the project-affected communities and assesses eight major repeated patterns of rights violations related to the client’s non-compliance with the Performance Standards (PSs) and the failure of the IFC and IBD Invest to adequately supervise the implementation of the PSs.
+The report details the environmental and social harms identified by the project-affected communities and assesses eight major repeated patterns of rights violations related to the client’s non-compliance with the Performance Standards (PSs) and the failure of the IFC and IDB Invest to adequately supervise the implementation of the PSs.
 These rights violations include: Indigenous Peoples’ right to self identification, lack of access to information and meaningful consultation, increased social conflict, retaliation against communities, increased harm to women, environmental and social impacts, fraudulent land purchase, and the damage and destruction of sacred and ceremonial sites of Mayan Indigenous Peoples.

-We found that the IFC’s role and performance in environmental and social due diligence was poor and limited.
+We found that the IFC’s role and performance in environmental and social due diligence were poor and limited.
 Moreover, the IFC failed to recognize the CAO findings and address the issues of non-compliance identified in the CAO investigation.
 Although the accountability mechanisms helped to empower and organize the communities and made their problems more visible, there have not yet been any concrete reparations.
 In addition, the IFC pulled its financing out of both projects without addressing any of the harms that their investment generated, making it very difficult for communities to obtain remedy.

 Our findings confirmed that the intended “beneficiaries” of these projects became the groups most negatively affected by the projects.
 These adverse impacts largely resulted from a lack of meaningful stakeholder engagement throughout the project cycle.
 The MDBs’ inadequate community engagement signals that MDBs are not learning from, or incorporating the lessons learned from, failed projects to improve future projects and avoid repeating past mistakes.
 Furthermore, it is clear that protection gaps exist in the PSs as many community members faced violence, coercion, and reprisals after trying to assert their rights.
 In many regards, the standards are incapable of meeting current environmental and social challenges.